diverse-project/many-analysts-variations-revisit/teams/team01/hand_work/README.md

 ### Output

-The resulting `df_clean.csv` is ready for statistical analysis and saved as `teams/team01/outputs/df_clean.csv`.
+The resulting `df_clean.rds` is ready for statistical analysis and saved as `teams/team01/outputs/df_clean.rds`.

 ---